ieddie217/TeamMate/README.md

 - Automated reminders and notifications to boost team productivity
 - Task tracking and analytics to improve workflow visibility
 - Proactive alerts for upcoming and overdue tasks
-- Regular reporting on individual and team performance
+- Regular reporting on individual and team performances

 ## Key Features
 - **Daily Task Creation Reminders**: Automated Teams messages prompting users to create and update Planner tasks.